 Georgia Master Gardener Handbook

-This book, published in 2011, is currently available at $75 per copy (including tax and shipping).
-Single copies (no c…
+This book, published in 2021, is currently available at $95 per copy (including tax).
+Single copies (no certificate or…

 Georgia Pest Management Handbook — Home and Garden Edition

 The Georgia Pest Management Handbook gives current information on selection, application and safe use of pest control chemicals.
 The handbook has recommendations for pest control on farms, around homes, urban areas, recreational areas, and other environments in which pests may occur.
 Cultural, biological, physical, and other types of control are recommended where appropriate.